lucasubitoni/Reinforcement_Learning_Project_PhD_course/README.md

 # Reinforcement Learning Project (PhD course)
 ### Massimiliano Nigro, Luca Subitoni

-This repository contains the code relative to the "reproducibility challenge" project of the Reinforcement Learning PhD course offered by Politecnico di Milano.
+This repository contains the code and the final report relative to the "reproducibility challenge" project of the Reinforcement Learning PhD course offered by Politecnico di Milano.
 The selected paper for the project is: [Generative Adversarial Imitation Learning](https://arxiv.org/abs/1606.03476) by Jonathan Ho and Stefano Ermon.

 [Politecnico di Milano - Reinforcement Learning course information](https://www11.ceda.polimi.it/manifestidott/manifestidott/controller/MainPublic.do?EVN_DETTAGLIOINSEGNAMENTO=EVENTO&c_insegn=061642&aa=2023&k_corso_la=1380)